RobinBressan/ng-benchmark/README.md

 }
 ```

 For more convenience the `benchmarks` cache is exposed on the `window`.
-So you access it directly into your console under the name `benchmarks`.
+So you can access it directly into your console under the name `benchmarks`.

 Build
 ------